Uruguay

 During the early years following its independence, Uruguay remained subject to foreign influence and intervention, along with a series of internal conflicts and political turmoil.
 From the second half of the 19th century, the country saw significant waves of European migration—mainly from Spain, Italy, and France—which greatly influenced its demographics and laid the foundation for modern-day Uruguayan culture and society.
 National politics were dominated by two political parties: the Colorado Party and the National Party, which clashed in several civil wars during the 19th century and are collectively known as the 'Traditional Parties'.
-In the early 20th century, a series of pioneering economic, labor, and socialreforms that laid the foundations of an advanced welfare state.
-Combined with a period of sustained political stability, these developments earned the country the reputation of being the “Switzerland of the Americas.”
+In the early 20th century, a series of pioneering economic, labor, and social reforms laid the foundations of an advanced welfare state.
+Combined with a period of sustained political stability, these developments earned the country the reputation of being the "Switzerland of the Americas".
 A series of economic crises and the fight against far-left urban guerrilla warfare in the late 1960s and early 1970s culminated in the 1973 coup d'état, which established a civic-military dictatorship until 1985.
 Uruguay is today a democratic constitutional republic, with a president who serves as both head of state and head of government.

 Uruguay is highly ranked in international measurements of democracy, government transparency, economic freedom, social progress, income equality, per capita income, innovation, and infrastructure.
-It is classified as a high-income economy and has fully legalized cannabis—the first country in the world to do so—as well as same-sex marriage, abortion and euthanasia.
+It is classified as a high-income economy.
+It is also highly socially liberal, and has fully legalized cannabis—the first country in the world to do so—as well as same-sex marriage, abortion and euthanasia.
 Uruguay is also a founding member of the United Nations, the OAS, and Mercosur.

 Etymology

 The country of Uruguay takes its name from the Río Uruguay in the Indigenous Guaraní language.
 There are several interpretations, including "bird-river" ("the river of the uru", via Charruan, urú being a common noun for any wild fowl).
 The name could also refer to a river snail called uruguá (Pomella megastoma) that was plentiful across its shores.

 One of the most popular interpretations of the name was proposed by the renowned Uruguayan poet Juan Zorrilla de San Martín, "the river of painted birds"; this interpretation, although dubious, still holds an important cultural significance in the country.

-In Spanish colonial times and for some time thereafter, Uruguay and some neighboring territories were called Banda Oriental [del Uruguay] ("Eastern Bank [of the Uruguay River]"), then for a few years the Provincia Oriental ("Eastern Province").
+In Spanish colonial times and for some time thereafter, Uruguay and some neighbouring territories were called Banda Oriental [del Uruguay] ("Eastern Bank [of the Uruguay River]"), then for a few years the Provincia Oriental ("Eastern Province").

 Since its independence, the country has been known as "República Oriental del Uruguay", which literally translates to "Republic East of the Uruguay [River]".
 However, it is officially translated either as the "Oriental Republic of Uruguay" or the "Eastern Republic of Uruguay".